Ways to Give

 Regardless of which you choose, there are many ways you can participate.

-For example, you can make a gift in support of student work and scholarships or perhaps the Steven J. Cage Athletic and Recreation Center.
+For example, you can make a gift in support of student work and scholarships or perhaps the Valhalla stadium project.
 You can contribute

 to Berry’s Annual Fund or say “Yes!” when a Telefund student calls for